The NRL rookie that left Manchester United to chase rugby league dream | Goal.com

 The chance to play for Manchester United is something most kids around the world dream about, but for Herbie Farnworth his dream was to play rugby league in Australia.

-The British teenager turned out for Brisbane Broncos in recent trials matches and revealed how he turned his back on a potentially successful football career in an attempt to make it in the NRL.
+The British teenager has turned out for Brisbane Broncos in recent trial matches and revealed how he turned his back on a potentially successful football career in an attempt to make it in the NRL.

 “It is a chance of a lifetime to be at a club like the Broncos.
 It is the biggest club in Australia,” Farnworth said.